 Figure 27 - Map of Boggy Lake pH levels on 18/5/2010 Dog Lake Dog Lake is to the south of Boggy Lake in the north-western corner of Lake Alexandrina.
 Sampling has indicated that the water in the area currently rewet is not acidic (pH 7-9).
-However there were significant deposits of jarosite and other acidic minerals present and it is likely from field observations that lake mixing had flushed the immediately available surface acidity out of the margins and diluted it with the main lake water.
+However there were significant deposits of jarosite and other acidic minerals present.
+It is likely from field observations that lake mixing had flushed the immediately available surface acidity out of the margins and diluted it with the main lake water.
 There is a risk remaining in the area, particularly if the sill into the large dried area is overtopped, as there would be much more limited flushing in this instance.
+This area will continue to be monitored as the area refills over the winter period.
 Upper Currency Creek Upper Currency Creek is a large pool representing the transition from the narrow creek to the open waterbody.
 The pool is constrained by a narrow bottle neck which separates the pool from Goolwa channel (Figure 28).
-The pool completely dried out over the summer of 2008-09 exposing large areas of acid sulfate soils.
-Rainfall events in May 2009 allowed the pooling over the acid sulfate soils causing areas of localised acidification.
-In response to the acidification events, the area was aerial dosed with 1000 tonnes of limestone.
-Following the addition of limestone, and the construction of a regulator to keep sediments covered with water, the area recovered somewhat with increasing pH and alkalinity (69 mg/L as CaCO3 on 18/1/2010).
-However, after the 2009-10 summer, alkalinity began to decrease again from 40 mg/L as CaCO3 on 1/4/2010 to 11.5 mg/L as CaCO3 on 17/5/2010.
-Large areas of orange/brown precipitate have been observed around the north-western side of the pool (see Figure 29) which is suspected to be an iron oxide precipitate.
+The pool completely dried out over the summer of 2008-09, exposing large areas of acid sulfate soils.
+Rainfall events in May 2009 allowed pooling over the acid sulfate soils, causing areas of localised acidification.
+In response to the acidification events, the area was aerial dosed with 1000 tonnes of fine grade limestone.
+Following the addition of limestone and the construction of a regulator to ensure sediments remain inundated with water, the area recovered somewhat with increasing pH and alkalinity (69 mg/L as $CaCO_3$ on 18/1/2010).
+However, after the 2009-10 summer, the alkalinity began to decrease again from 40 mg/L as $CaCO_3$ on 1/4/2010 to 11.5 mg/L as $CaCO_3$ on 17/5/2010.
+Large areas of orange/brown precipitate have been observed around the north-western side of the pool (see Figure 29) which is suspected to be an iron oxide precipitate indicating a significant acidification event.
 This site is currently being monitored twice weekly for decreases in alkalinity, the presence of acidity and metal release.